LIS

 18VAC10-20-300.
 Requirements for surveyor-in-training designation.

-A. Applicants who do not complete their applications and receive their designations within the three years from the date that they apply must reapply and satisfy one of the following:
+A. Applicants must apply directly with NCEES for the Fundamentals of Surveying (FS) exam.
+All applicants must satisfy one of the following conditions in subdivisions 1 through 8 of this subsection and pass the FS exam.
+Applicants who do not complete their applications and receive their designations within the three years from the date of application must reapply and satisfy one of the following:

-1. Be enrolled in an EAC/ABET-accredited surveying or surveying technology program acceptable to the board, have 12 months or less remaining before completion of degree requirements, and provide a certificate of good standing from the dean of the school or the dean's designee;
+1. Be enrolled in an EAC/ABET-accredited surveying or surveying technology program, have 12 months or less remaining before completion of degree requirements, and provide a certificate of good standing from the dean of the school or the dean's designee;

-2. Have earned an undergraduate degree from an EAC/ABET-accredited surveying or surveying technology program acceptable to the board;
+2. Have earned an undergraduate degree from an EAC/ABET-accredited surveying or surveying technology program;

 3. Have earned an undergraduate degree related to surveying acceptable to the board and possess a minimum of one year of approved land surveying experience;

-4. Have earned an undergraduate degree in a field unrelated to surveying in conjunction with an additional 30 credit hours in an approved surveying program acceptable to the board and possess a minimum of two years of approved land surveying experience;
+4. Have earned an undergraduate degree in a field unrelated to surveying in conjunction with an additional 30 credit hours in surveying acceptable to the board and possess a minimum of two years of approved land surveying experience;

-8. Have graduated from high school with evidence of successful completion of courses in algebra, geometry, and trigonometry and possess a minimum of eight years of approved land surveying experience.
+8. Have graduated from high school with evidence of successful completion of courses in algebra, geometry, and trigonometry and possess a minimum of six years of approved land surveying experience.

-B. Applicants seeking approval to sit for the Fundamentals of Surveying (FS) exam pursuant to subdivisions A 3 through A 8 of this section may apply board-approved college credits to help meet the experience requirement.
-The maximum rate of college credit substitution for experience shall be one year of experience credit for each 40 credit hours of board-approved college credits completed.
-College credits applicable toward the completion of any degree used to satisfy a requirement of subsection A of this section shall not be eligible for experience substitution.
+B. Applicants seeking approval to sit for the SIT designation pursuant to subdivisions A 3 through A 8 of this section may apply board-approved college credits toward the experience requirement.
+The maximum rate of college credit substitution for experience will be one year of experience credit for each 40 credit hours of board-approved college credits completed.
+College credits applicable toward the completion of any degree used to satisfy a requirement of subsection A of this section will not be eligible for experience substitution.

 Statutory Authority